-In the spring of 2023 he is seen as Il Re in Aida at Wermland Opera and The Father in newly written children’s opera Where is the sandwich? at The Royal Opera in Stockholm.
-He is also performing Bach’s three solo cantatas for bass in the concert Bacho Continuo – The Power of Darkness for Early Music Sweden March 11 in Gothenburg and March 21 in Stockholm.
-The latter concert will be broadcast live by Swedish Radio.
+In the spring of 2023 he is The Father in newly written children’s opera Where is the sandwich? at The Royal Opera in Stockholm.
+He also sang Il Re in Aida at Wermland Opera and performed Bach’s three solo cantatas for bass in the concert Bacho Continuo – The Power of Darkness for Early Music Sweden on March 21 in Stockholm at a concert which was broadcast live by Swedish Radio.

 Martin Nyström at Dagens Nyheter writes in “Staffan Liljas bass voice is beautiful sounding and agile”

 It is an ambivalent wealth of contrasts that is fully expressed in Staffan Liljas’ debut album, where he with his most colourful, sonorous and agile bass voice interprets Italian motets and English anthems from the 17th century.
 All of this to an accompaniment of the highest caliber by the organist Peter Lönnerberg, theorbist Jonas Nordberg and cellist Mime Brinkmann, who makes her instrument come to the fore as the albums second bass voice.

 […] an unusual and especially in this repertoire well placed bass voice.
 It is forceful yet slender, strikingly agile and fluid, instrumental in the clarity of its lines, but with a timbre helpful for diction, and its range reaches unhindered from dark profondo notes to a relaxed top.